AlexIIL/CivCraft/README.md

 # CivCraft
 [![Build Status](https://drone.io/github.com/AlexIIL/CivCraft/status.png)](https://drone.io/github.com/AlexIIL/CivCraft/latest)

-A mod for minecraft, based off of Civ V and Civ Beyond Earth and Factorio.
+A mod for minecraft, based off of Civ V, Civ Beyond Earth and Factorio.

 Essentially, a mod that adds a tech tree to minecraft.
 At the moment (more is planned, check the [issues](https://github.com/AlexIIL/CivCraft/issues?q=is%3Aopen+label%3Aenhancement+author%3AAlexIIL) page for the current plans)